 BPCE is among the top French banks having over 115,000 employees.
 The headquarters of the bank is situated in the city of Paris.
 The bank has over 40 million customers and it offers a wide range of services in financial and banking products such as servicing financial solutions, management of cash, and investment solutions, etc. BPCE was created in the early 1800s.
 It has many clientele that cut across investment companies, financial institutions, small-scale organizations, and individuals.
 Over the past decade, the BPCE’s yearly net profit has gradually grown to over $5 billion.

 4. Societe Generale

 This is among the biggest banks in the world based in France and its headquarter is situated in Paris.
 Societe Generale began operations in 1864.
 According to statistics presented by the bank, the active number of employees of the bank is over 145,000.
-The bank is majorly known for its solutions in retail banking but it has also ventured a few programs of loan syndication as well.
+The bank is majorly known for its solutions in retail banking but it has also ventured into a few programs of loan syndication as well.
 Societe Generale provides domestic and international retail banking services, insurance services, asset management, investment banking services, corporate banking, and much more.
-This bank’s reach allowed it to own excess of $1 trillion in assets and an average net profit that is over $1 billion.
+This bank’s reach allowed it to own an excess of $1 trillion in assets and an average net profit that is over $1 billion.

 5. Groupe Credit Mutuel